bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [unconfirmed]: /en/developer-guide#term-unconfirmed-transactions "A transaction which has not yet been added to the block chain"
 [unconfirmed transactions]: /en/developer-guide#term-unconfirmed-transactions "A transaction which has not yet been added to the block chain"
 [unique addresses]: /en/developer-guide#term-unique-address "Address which are only used once to protect privacy and increase security"
+[unsolicited block push]: /en/developer-guide#term-unsolicited-block-push "When a miner sends its own newly-mined block directly to its peers without using the standard block relay method."
 [URI QR Code]: /en/developer-guide#term-uri-qr-code "A QR code containing a bitcoin: URI"
 [utxo]: /en/developer-guide#term-utxo "Unspent Transaction Output (UTXO) holding satoshis which have not yet been spent"
 [verack message]: /en/developer-reference#verack "A P2P network message sent in reply to a version message to confirm a connection has been established"